Cr4sh/openreil/docs/README.md

 ### GDB <a id="_6_2"></a>

-OpenREIL translatin plugin for GDB is located at `pyopenreil/scripts/gdb_reiltrans.py`, it implements `reiltrans` command that allows to generate IR for given instruction, basic block or function and print it to console or save to file.
+OpenREIL translation plugin for GDB is located at `pyopenreil/scripts/gdb_reiltrans.py`, it implements `reiltrans` command that allows to generate IR for given instruction, basic block or function and print it to console or save to file.

 Usage example: